 - Some Call Me "Tim": Most people just call her "Krila".
 And prior to the 3.5 Update, so did her card (as seen above).

 - Spell My Name with an "S": Some versions of her full name drop the last "a."

 - Trap Master: What her hyper basically boils down to.

 - Up to Eleven: When someone triggers one of her "Dance, Long-Eared Beasts!" trap cards, the player takes 2 damage and Krila gains 1 HP.
-She Can even go well beyond her limit of 6 HP.
+She can go well beyond her limit of 6 HP with this.

 - The Comically Serious: Her victory sprite sees her pull off a Sailor Moon-esque pose... all the while possessing the same, dull, neutral facial expression.

-- Embarrassing Nickname: Is often nicknamed "Sweetbo" by Tomomo, much to her chagrin.
+- Embarrassing Nickname: Tomomo nicknames her "Sweebo", much to her chagrin.

 - Graceful Loser: If the player manages to get over 50,000 chocolate at the end of the ''Valentine's Day Event", she will at first express shock over being beaten by QP before accepting her defeat and rewarding both QP and the player with a special card.

-- Interface Screw: Her Hyper, called "Melting Memories", reverse all enemy cards, forcing them to play blind (Not to mention that one of their cards has been discarded and replaced), and giving Sweet Breaker a bonus in battle against players with reversed cards.Sweet Breaker: Melt like chocolate.
+- Interface Screw: Her Hyper, "Melting Memories", reverses all enemy cards and forces them to discard and replace a random one, making them play blind and setting Sweet Breaker up to capitalize on her stat bonus against players with flipped cards.Sweet Breaker: Melt like chocolate.